Ministry of Health Singapore. All Rights Reserved.

 Diabetes is a medical condition in which the blood glucose levels remain persistently higher than normal.
 It is becoming more common in Singapore

-This may be due in part to ageing population, unhealthy diets and lack of exercise.
+This may be due in part to an ageing population, unhealthy diets and lack of exercise.

 Insulin is a hormone produced by the pancreas that allows your body cells to use blood glucose (sugar) for energy.
 Food is converted into glucose before it is absorbed into our bloodstream.
 The pancreas then releases insulin to move the glucose from the bloodstream into the body cells for use or storage.
 People with diabetes are unable to fully use the glucose in their bloodstream because: